infobloxopen/themis/contrib/coredns/policy/README.md

 Option transfer defines set of attributes (from domain validation response) that should be inserted into IP validation request.

+Option dnstap defines attributes to be included in extra field of DNStap message if received from PDP.

 Option passthrough defines set of domain name suffixes, domain that contains one of these is resolved without validation, each suffix should have dot at the end.

 Option connection_timeout sets timeout for query validation when no PDP server are available.
 Negative value or "no" keyword means wait forever.
 This is default behavior.
 With zero timeout validation fails instantly if there is no PDP servers.
 The option works only if gRPC streams are greater than 0.